Last Updated: September 20, 2022

 in each case, arising from or related to this Agreement and however caused, whether in contract, tort (including negligence), breach of statutory duty or otherwise, and whether or not such party has been advised of the possibility of such damages and whether or not such loss or damage is foreseeable, foreseen, known and/or direct.

-8.3 Neither party shall exclude or limit in any way its liability for: (a) death or personal injury caused by its negligence; (b) fraud or fraudulent misrepresentation; (c) any breach of Section 4.1 (confidentiality); (d) a breach of Section 3.1 (Right to Access and Restrictions); (e) the indemnity under Section 7.1; (f) amounts payable to Magnite under any Order Form; and (g) any other liability which cannot be excluded or limited as a matter of applicable law.
+10.3 Neither party shall exclude or limit in any way its liability for: (a) death or personal injury caused by its negligence; (b) fraud or fraudulent misrepresentation; (c) any breach of Section 4.1 (confidentiality); (d) a breach of Section 3.1 (Right to Access and Restrictions); (e) the indemnity under Section 9.1; (f) amounts payable to Magnite under the Agreement; and (g) any other liability which cannot be excluded or limited as a matter of applicable law.

 (b) Waiver; Final Award.
 By agreeing to submit all disputes, claims and controversies to binding arbitration, Customer and Magnite expressly waive their rights to have such matters heard or tried in court before a judge or jury or in another tribunal.
 Unless an arbitrator commits errors of law or legal reasoning, any arbitration award shall be final, binding, and conclusive upon the parties, subject only to judicial review provided by statutes governing arbitrations, and a judgment rendered on the arbitration award may be entered in any state or federal court having jurisdiction thereof.

-10.1 Assignment.
+12.1 Assignment.
 Customer may not assign, subcontract, transfer, or otherwise dispose of any or all of its rights and/or obligations under the Agreement without the prior written consent of Magnite (not to be unreasonably withheld).
 Customer is not required to obtain the prior written consent of Magnite in the event of a Change of Control of Customer, provided that the acquirer(s) assumes Customer’s obligations hereunder after such Change of Control and provided further that the Change of Control does not involve a direct competitor of Magnite, as determined by Magnite in its sole discretion.
-Customer shall notify Magnite of any Change of Control permitted by this Section 10.1 within 30 days of the consummation thereof, and for the avoidance of doubt is required to seek prior written consent from Magnite for a Change of Control not permitted by this Section 10.1 (either because the acquirer does not assume Customer’s obligations hereunder or because the acquirer is a competitor of Magnite).
+Customer shall notify Magnite of any Change of Control permitted by this Section 12.1 within 30 days of the consummation thereof.
 As used herein, “Change of Control” means (a) the merger or consolidation of Customer with another entity; (b) a transaction or series of related transactions in which a third party becomes the beneficial owner of 50% or more of the combined voting power of the outstanding securities of Customer; or (c) the sale of all or substantially all of the assets of Customer.
-Any attempted assignment by Customer in breach of this Section 10.1 shall be void.
+Any attempted assignment by Customer in breach of this Section 12.1 shall be void.
 The provisions of the Agreement shall bind and inure to the benefit of the parties’ respective transferees, successors, and assigns.

-10.6 Interpretations.
+12.6 Interpretations.
 Headings and captions are for convenience only and do not affect the meaning or interpretation of the Agreement.
-Ambiguities, inconsistencies, or conflicts in the Agreement will not be strictly construed against either party but will be resolved by applying the most reasonable interpretation under the circumstances, giving full consideration to the parties’ intentions at the time the Agreement was entered into and common practice in the industry at that time.
+Ambiguities, inconsistencies, or conflicts in the Agreement will be resolved by applying the most reasonable interpretation under the circumstances, giving full consideration to the parties’ intentions at the time the Agreement was entered into and common practice in the industry at that time.
 The term “including” or “includes” means “including/includes without limitation.”
 The Agreement shall not be construed against any party by reason of its drafting, preparation, or means of acceptance.

-10.14 General.
+12.14 General.
 The Agreement constitutes the entire agreement between the parties with respect to the subject matter hereof, and supersedes all prior agreements, understandings and communications, oral or written, between the parties related to such subject matter and will govern the relationship between the parties for all purposes related to that subject matter, including matters arising under prior agreements between the parties.
-Subject to Section 9.1(d), in case of any dispute between the parties, the prevailing party shall be entitled to recover its attorneys’ and other fees and costs from the non-prevailing party, provided that the court or arbitrator may eliminate or reduce such recovery on grounds that it is unreasonable or disproportionate to the harm suffered or recovery achieved.
 In the event of any conflict or inconsistency between provisions or components of the Agreement, each as may be amended, the order of precedence shall be: (1) the Schedule for the applicable Service, (2) the General Terms, and (3) the Master Terms.
 Except as otherwise set forth in the Agreement, neither party can amend or modify the Agreement without the other party’s written consent.
 No failure of either party to enforce any of its rights under the Agreement will act as a waiver of such rights.
 Any provision of the Agreement that is held by a court of competent jurisdiction to be unenforceable shall be modified to the minimum extent necessary to make such provision enforceable and to best preserve the parties’ intent, provided that if such modification would materially alter the effect of the provision then the provision shall be considered void, and the remaining provisions of the Agreement shall be enforceable in accordance with their terms.
-Except as otherwise expressly set forth in Section 10.5, the Agreement does not create any right or cause of action for any third party.
+Except as otherwise expressly set forth in Section 12.5, the Agreement does not create any right or cause of action for any third party.
 The Agreement may be signed in counterparts, each of which shall be deemed an original and together will constitute the Agreement.
 Any reference in the Agreement to any statute or statutory provision is a reference to that statute or statutory provision as amended and in force from time to time and to all orders, regulations, instruments or other subordinate legislation made under the relevant statute.
-Nothing in this Section 10.14 shall limit or exclude any liability for fraud or fraudulent misrepresentation.
+Nothing in this Section 12.14 shall limit or exclude any liability for fraud or fraudulent misrepresentation.